Monday, August 10, 2015

 Understanding the Numbers for Better Advocacy

-Presented at the National Animal Rights Conference, AR2015
+Presented at the Animal Rights Conference, AR2015

 Welcome and thanks for coming.